 My Personal IoT Journey – Pioneering Principles to Products to Profit

-Tom was named in CRN’s Top 100 Executives and Top 25 Disrupters for both 2016 and 2017, is an inductee in the NC State University Alumni Hall of Fame, and was elected to the IBM Academy of Technology.
+Tom was named in CRN’s Top 100 Executives and Top 25 Disrupters in 2016, 2017, and 2019, inducted into the NC State University Alumni Hall of Fame, received the IBM Chairman’s Award, and elected to the IBM Academy of Technology.
 See: https://www.youtube.com/watch?v=PcA75RmbrZs&t=12s

-© IoT Community’s IoT Slam Live 2019 Internet of Things Conference
+© IoT Community’s IoT Slam X 2019 Virtual Internet of Things Conference

 Join the IoT Community at https://iotslam.com/community